Abdoul Karim Danté

-Abdoul Karim Danté (born 29 October 1998) is a Malian professional footballer who plays as a centre back for Luxembourgish club Swift Hesperange.
+Abdoul Karim Danté (born 29 October 1998) is a Malian professional footballer who plays as a centre back for lithuanian Panevėžys Club.

 Professional career

 On 29 October 2016, Danté signed with Anderlecht and joined their academy after impressing with the Malian club Jeanne d'Arc FC.
 He made his Belgian First Division A debut for R.S.C.
 Anderlecht on 6 April 2018 in a 2–1 win against R. Charleroi S.C. coming on as a substitute on the 89th minute.

 On 6 August 2019, Danté joined R.E.
 Virton on a contract until June 2022.

 In September 2020, Danté signed with RWDM.

+On 16 January 2025 Danté signed with lithuanian Panevėžys Club.